sidiousvic/phantom/README.md

 The Phantom engine integrates with a store and subscribes to state updates.
 It swaps nodes when their data changes.

-#### 👩🏾‍🏭 Closer to the JS _metal_
+#### 👩🏾‍🏭 Closer to the DOM _metal_

+Frameworks often abstract too much architecture and functionality out of the DOM.
+They make you yield too much to _their way_ of doing things—events, effects, styling, routing—you have to find the solutions withing _their_ ecosystem.

 Phantom only helps with DOM rendering.
-Listeners, effects, style manipulation, routing—the _fun_ stuff—is still in your hands. 🙌🏼

-No JSX, no complex API, no syntactic hyperglycemia.
+It's convenient, but close enough to the DOM that you can integrate it with other solutions without using _fibers_, _combiners_ or _adapters_ of any kind.

 <sub>\* unpacked size of ReactDOM is 3MB.
 Vue is 2.98MB. **Phantom is < 99 kB.**</sub>